Harsha0987/ENTNT-dental-center-management--vharsha101-gmail.com-/README.md

 - All CRUD operations (add, edit, delete patients/appointments) read/write to `localStorage`.
 - Data updates trigger UI re-render via state and context updates.
 - App uses React Router for page-based routing (login, dashboards).

+## 🚚 How to Deploy on Netlify

+- Push your code to GitHub.
+- Go to Netlify and connect your repository.
+- Set build command as npm run build and publish directory as build/.
+- Click Deploy and wait for the build to finish.
+- Share your live URL!

 ## 📝 Technical Decisions